-The popular Centenary Trail will soon weave its way through new wetlands at Holder, with construction due to commence in November 2017 and be finished in 2018.
+The popular Centenary Trail now weaves its way through new wetlands at Holder.

-The finished wetland will cover 5,600m2 and, when full, contain approximately 2.4 million litres of water (about the same as an Olympic swimming pool).
+The finished wetland covers 5,600m2 and, when full, contains approximately 2.4 million litres of water (about the same as an Olympic swimming pool).

 Water will be diverted from existing stormwater pipes in the area to the wetlands before flowing into Weston Creek and the Molonglo River.